-Please also be aware that volunteers are required to sign in and out at the Front Office.
+Please also be aware that volunteers are required to sign in and out using the visitor kiosk at the Front Office.
 This is for safety reasons in case of an 'Emergency Evacuation' - we need to know who is in our school and ensure that they are safe.